MORALITY AND EMOTIONS - 2022/3

 |Assessment type||Unit of assessment||Weighting|

 - The module will examine whether various cognitions and mental states are necessary for moral judgment.
-Previously, it was commonly emphasized that rational processes guide moral judgments; however, recent models in moral psychology have emphasized the impact of gut intuitions, affect, and emotions in guiding moral judgments (Session 3).
-It will then be explored whether certain mental states are crucial to determining whether something is right or wrong, and whether the mental states are necessary for different kinds of moral principles (Session 7)
+Previously, it was commonly emphasized that rational processes guide moral judgments; however, recent models in moral psychology have emphasized the impact of gut intuitions, affect, and emotions in guiding moral judgments and behaviours.

-- It will attempt to uncover some of the unique relationships between moral judgement and various emotions, indicating what makes an emotion a ‘moral emotion'.
-We will focus on defining three families of moral emotions 1) other-condemning emotions, e.g., anger and disgust (session 5); 2) self-conscious emotions (session 6), e.g., guilt and shame; 3) other-praising emotions, e.g., elevation and awe (session 8).
-Therefore, in this model we will not only be focusing on the negative side of morality but also positive aspects of morality, including positive moral emotions and virtues (session 8)
+- It will attempt to uncover some of the unique relationships between moral judgement and various emotions, indicating what makes an emotion a ¿moral emotion'.
+We will focus on defining four families of moral emotions 1) other-condemning emotions, e.g., anger and disgust; 2) self-conscious emotions, e.g., guilt and shame; 3) other-praising emotions, e.g., elevation and awe, and 4) other-suffering emotions, e.g. empathy and compassion.
+Therefore, in this module we will not only be focusing on the negative side of morality but also positive aspects of morality, such as positive moral emotions.

-- The relationship between moral judgment and various behaviours will be explored, including the strength of the relationships.
-The implications of having moral conviction will be examined, specifically how moral conviction impacts our behaviors (e.g., political engagement, collective action, social distancing)-session 9.
-Previous research has uncovered that moral judgments can lead to acts of extreme goodness but it is also related to harm and destruction.
-Therefore, this module will explore why morality may predict such extreme actions (session 10)
+- The relationship between moral concepts and various behaviours/implications will be explored, including the strength of the relationships.
+The implications of having moral conviction will be examined, specifically how moral conviction impacts our behaviours (e.g., political engagement, collective action, social distancing).

 C - Cognitive/analytical